 - Your dog needs to take it easy and have limited activity!

 - A recheck and radiographs should be scheduled in 4-6 weeks.

 Ice packs and warm packs

-Once the bandage is removed the surgery limb should be iced 2-4 times daily to reduce swelling.
+Once the bandage is removed the, surgically repaired limb should be iced 2-4 times daily to reduce swelling.
 Lay your dog on her side with the surgery limb up.
 Place a rolled towel between the limbs so the surgery limb is kept parallel to the floor.
 Place a lightweight towel between the limb and the ice pack.
 Ice should be applied for 10-15 minutes.
 Please plan to ice the surgery limb for 3-5 days following bandage removal, and then switch to warm packing.
 Warm packing should be done 2-3 times per day for 15-20 minutes each session.